What happens when the lights go out for good?

 She’s completely shut down emotionally and has detached herself from the disintegrating world.
 She's also succumbed to an addiction to Twinkle Dust… a new and highly addictive Escapist drug.
 She lives alone on a canal boat and when she’s not smoking Twinkle Dust she’s drinking homemade booze she fashions in pickle jars.

 Though she won’t admit it openly, Avery's main drive aside from dulling the pain through drugs, is to find Eloy and ask for forgiveness.
+Though her fear of finding the truth paralyses her.

 ELOY, 30's, a manic-depressive physicist and nanochip wearer